stevemichaelwhite/tsa-sweden-infant-mortality/README.md

 ## Transformations

 The data is visually assessed to see if transformation or differencing is required.
-Additionally a KPSS test is performed in which the null hypothesis is that the data is stationary (small p-value -\> differencing is requried).
+Additionally a KPSS test is performed for which the null
+hypothesis: the data is stationary (small p-value -\> differencing is requried).

 Logging the data appears to do little in altering the shape of the data.
 Differencing appears to make the data more stationary.
-Also KPSS p-value of the orignal series is reported as .01 which indicates to reject the null.
-The KPSS p-value for the diffed series is reported as 0.1.
+This is supported by KPSS tests. p-value for test performed on:

+  - the orignal series: .01 –\> reject the null
+  - the first-differenced series 0.1 –\> fail to reject the null

-Therefore diffed data will be used for model selection.
+Therefore first-differenced data will be used for model selection.

 ### actual-data